quaghien/text2poster/README.md

 ```
 # Method: Inference from pretrained Stable Diffusion model
 ## Solution
-Our team's solution is to use images in the training set as condition images to
+My team's solution is to use images in the training set as condition images to

-*   support image generation for the stable diffusion model.
+*   My team's solution is to use images in the training set as condition images to support image generation for the stable diffusion model.
 To retrieve images from the training set, we uses a pretrained model to extract embedding and then calculates cosine similarity to find the closest image to support image generation on the test set.
-*   From our experiment, Realistic Vision version of Stable Diffusion 1.5 can produce best realistic result.
+*   From our experiment, [Realistic Vision](https://civitai.com/models/4201/realistic-vision-v51) version of Stable Diffusion 1.5 can produce best realistic result.
-##Step to reproduce result
+## Step to reproduce result
 Perform generation to reproduce the result, the output image will be at "output/images" directory:
 ```
     bash run/inference.sh